tjl352/n8n-postgres/README.md

 **2. Upload manually**

 1. Open Finder → **Desktop** → **n8n-backups**
-2. Drag the folder (or the two files) into **Google Drive** or **Dropbox**
+2. Drag the latest dated folder into **Google Drive** or **Dropbox**
 3. Wait until upload finishes

-Re-run the export commands after important workflow changes, then replace the files in Drive/Dropbox.
+Optional: delete old dated folders locally or in Drive when you no longer need them.